mohammadyusuf123/mohammadyusuf123/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-mohammadyusuf123&label=PROFILE+VIEWS)

-I am , currently working as a Front End Developer.I have 1-year of experience in the web development sector.
+I’m currently working as a Front End Developer.I have 1-year of experience in the web development sector.
 I am self-motivated, energetic, and love to work with people in order to build things that matter.
 I want to use all of my experience to solve human's real life problems to make a better world.
 When I am not working I usually spend my time playing and watching cricket.